ghanashyambudhathoki01/personal_protfolio_laravel/README.md

 ## 🚀 About Me
 Hi!
 I’m **Ghanashyam Budhathoki**, a passionate **Programmer, Writer, and Problem Solver**.
 I love creating **clean, efficient code**, building **beautiful user interfaces**, and sharing knowledge with others.
-My portfolio showcases my **services, projects, and social links** to help you know more about my work.
+this portfolio showcases my **services, and social links** to help you reach me to make your project or say hii to me.
 ---

 ## 🛠️ Skills & Expertise